Person reading about peptide research

 What are peptides?

-If you've heard the word "peptide" on a podcast, in the news, or from a friend who suddenly looks ten years younger, this page is for you.
-No jargon.
-No hype.
-Just what you need to know.
+If you've heard the word on a podcast, in the news, or from a friend who won't stop talking about them, this page is for you.

 Peptides are small chains of amino acids, the same building blocks that make up proteins.
 Your body produces hundreds of them naturally.
 They act as signaling molecules, telling your cells what to do: repair this tissue, produce more collagen, release growth hormone, reduce inflammation.